 In episode three, DIA Historian Orlando Pacheco details the life and legacy of former DIA Director Lt.
 Gen. Sam Wilson, a U.S. Army officer who is cited as the first to use the term "counterinsurgency."

 In episode four, historian Greg Elder explores how DIA helped put a man on the moon.
-Also hear from some DIA officers as the describe their memories of the moon landing 50 years later.
+Also hear from some DIA officers as they describe their memories of the moon landing 50 years later.

 In episode five, DIA Chief Historian Greg Elder examines DIA's exploitation of the Soviet Union's MiG-25 Foxbat interceptor.

 In episode six, historian Lisa Temple tells the story of Operation Babylift, the name given to the mass evacuation of children from South Vietnam to the United States and other countries at the end of the Vietnam War in 1975.
-DIA played a vital roll in the execution of the operation.
+DIA played a vital role in the execution of the operation.